WSMorrison/The_Dangerous_Maze/README.md

 - Information on clearing the screens on different operating systems found [here.](https://www.geeksforgeeks.org/clear-screen-python/)
 - Information and ideas that inspired using ASCII assigments and the random.randint() method in a specific range to return a random letter was found [here.](https://stackoverflow.com/questions/2823316/generate-a-random-letter-in-python)
 - Information on using the .join() method to creat strings free of brackets and single quotes for use as part of string literals was found [here.](https://bobbyhadz.com/blog/python-remove-square-brackets-from-list)
+- Flowchart was built in the online flowchart site Lucid.
+[LucidChart](https://www.lucidchart.com/pages/)

 For educational purposes only.